Frequently Asked Questions about the UK’s Formula Student competition.

 When and where is the next UK competition taking place?

-Provisional dates are Wednesday 22 July to Sunday 26 July 2020 inclusive and it will be returning to Silverstone, the home of the F1 British Grand Prix.
-The confirmed dates for FS2020 will be released by December 2019 at the latest.
+FS2021 will take place in July 2021 and will return to Silverstone, the home of the British Formula OneTM Grand Prix.
+The confirmed dates for FS2021 will be released by January 2021 at the latest.

 Why is the competition held in July?